ColinKennedy/vim-textobj-block-party/README.md

     LOGGER.info('Loggin stuff and what not')
 ```

-Alright, lets see if you can guess what you need to press
+Alright, lets see if you can guess what you need to type to delete
-to delete this if-elif-else block.
+this if-elif-else block.

 ```python
 if foo():